BMW 3 Series Touring Review 2024

 The 3 Series Touring has a comprehensive choice of petrol and diesel engines, along with an impressive petrol plug-in hybrid that's designed for company car drivers with low CO2 emissions and an electric range of up to 38 miles.

 If you want to inject some fun into your daily commute then the 3 Series Touring is offered with one of the best six-cylinder diesel engines in the business.
-The 330d uses a smooth 3.0-litre turbodiesel that develops up to 286PS while the M340d uses the same engine but packs a hefty 340PS and 700Nm of torque.
-Both of these will cover 0-62mph in less than six seconds.
+The flagship BMW M340d packs 340PS and 700Nm of torque, taking it to 62mph in just 4.6 seconds.
+Figures don't quite do it justice, though - it's remarkable how much fun to drive it is for a diesel estate car.

 If you buy a regular 3 Series Touring then you will most likely opt for one of the standard rear-wheel drive models.
 But on-demand four-wheel drive (called xDrive in BMW speak) is available.
 The M340i and M340d both come with xDrive as standard.